Bhekisile/hellorails/README.md

 # README

-This is an introduction to rails project.
-It has postgre database set up and run rails server in the browser.
+This is an introduction to the Rails project.
+It has a PostgreSQL database set up and runs a Rails server in the browser.